 - Leading electronics manufacturer in defending against multiple patents asserted against applications of computer vision technology in user interface control.

-- Leading Internet service provider in defending against multiple patent infringement suits related to Internet search, mapping technology, and three dimensional graphics rendering.
+- Leading Internet search provider in defending against multiple patent infringement suits related to mapping technology and graphics rendering.

 - Leading automobile manufacturer in defending a patent infringement suit related to marketing technology.